Simon Rouse: Early stage career

+Early television career

-Rouse was born in Heaton, Bradford, West Riding of Yorkshire.
-Prior to The Bill, he had a long career working mainly with the BBC, appearing twice in their Play for Tomorrow strand, a sci-fi offshoot of the Play for Today series.
+Rouse then moved to working in television.
+His early work was mainly with the BBC, appearing twice in their Play for Tomorrow strand, a sci-fi offshoot of the Play for Today series.
 He also guest starred in the 1982 Doctor Who story Kinda as the deranged Hindle, and played an unnamed character simply credited as "Yizzel's mate" in Carla Lane's Bread in 1986.
-In 1988 he played Graham Farrell, a business associate of Mike Baldwin in Coronation Street.
+In 1988 he played Graham Farrell, a business associate of Mike Baldwin, in Coronation Street.
+He appeared in EastEnders in 1990 playing the role of Superintendent Alan Millward.

 He also appeared in films, including The Ragman's Daughter (1972), Butley (1974), Pop Pirates (1984) and Parker (1985).

+The Bill

+He first appeared on The Bill in 1990 and 1991 as Detective Superintendent Jack Meadows, drafted in from the Area Major Incident Pool.
+The character became a regular from 1992 when he was demoted to Detective Chief Inspector, and later promoted back to Superintendent, until the show's cancellation in 2010.
+He appeared in a total of 842 episodes.

+Other television appearances

 He later played the role of another police officer, Detective Sergeant Vernon Cooper, in Operation Julie, a three-hour dramatisation (shown in three parts) of the real-life drugs investigation.
 Coincidentally, Robert Gwilym also appeared as Detective Constable Dan Richard: he would return opposite Rouse for a recurring role in The Bill in 2004.